Sukoe-com/sukoe-main/README.md

 This repository contain the main API for <a href="https://www.sukoe.com/en">Sukoe</a> Website

-Technology Solutions for the Pharmaceutical Sector
+<a href="https://www.sukoe.com/en">Technology Solutions for the Pharmaceutical Sector</a>
 Tailor-Made Software
 Artificial Intelligence
 Technology Platform